 Apart from the fact that modern-day apartments have seriously flawed feng shui, I really do hope everyone, especially my readers who believe in what I do, ends up in a place with great feng shui.
 I hope this happens without the need to engage me even.

-You’ll always hear me harping about how you need to work on yourself in other to get the right job and right partner.
+You’ll always hear me harping about how you need to work on yourself in order to get the right job and right partner.
 The same can be said for houses.

 I am still unravelling the mysteries of what our ancestors passed down to us.
 The article on the feng shui flaws of modern apartments in Singapore was an epiphany I got over the course of my career as a practitioner after analyzing countless BaZi charts, meeting the chart holders in person and assessing their houses.
 Perhaps the country is really going towards a more challenging direction.